flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 2. generate
 3. manipulate
 4. select
+5. organize

 musical materials to generate music.

-Specifically, it should be able to analyze musical structures, generate core musical materials, manipulate these materials to produce more, and select musically good materials to make semantically rather than syntactically correct music.
+Specifically, it should be able to analyze musical structures, generate core musical materials, manipulate these materials to produce more, select musically good materials, and organize them into semantically rather than syntactically correct music.

-For now, [ch0p1n](https://github.com/flujoo/ch0p1n) can at best provide only a framework for manipulating given materials to generate music.
+For now, [ch0p1n](https://github.com/flujoo/ch0p1n) can only provide a framework for manipulating given materials to generate music.

+However, even with only this functionality, [ch0p1n](https://github.com/flujoo/ch0p1n) are powerful enough to produce interesting and non-trivial music.

 ### Deep Learning